Granola-Team/mina-indexer/README.md

 ## Generating OCI Images With Nix

+Note: This requires [the Docker Engine](https://docs.docker.com/engine/install/) to be installed.

 Building the OCI (Docker) image from Nix must happen from an `x86-64-linux` machine.

-Issue the following command to build the image and load it into Docker.
+Issue the following command to build the image and load it into Docker:

 ```bash
 just build-image